nickdehart/ReactChess/README.md

 #### TODO:

+- Tests!
+- Maybe dump the images into an S3 bucket.
+- Logic impovements.
 - Check and Checkmate states.
-- AI for the opponent is janky.
+- AI for the opponent is janky, and has not been updated for typescript.
 - UI improvements.
 - Undo last move.
 - Sockets for multiplayer.